Table of Contents

 - Easy to install

-- unlike threaded alternatives, significantly reduce production cost
+- unlike threaded alternatives, significantly reduce the production cost

 - It can only be used once